Heroin-Bob/AudioTools-for-Linux/README.md

 <details>
 <summary><b>Setup for AudioTools only</b></summary>
 <br>
 If you are already using yabridge and already have pipewire then you do not need to go through the full setup.
+You can download the AudioTools file directl from the releases page and it should work!

-All you need is to install dotnet 8.0 to run AudioTools.
+If you run in to any errors you may need to install dotnet 8.0 to run AudioTools.

 Use the commands below to download dotnet 8.0: